supermaven-inc/supermaven-nvim/README.md

 # Supermaven Neovim Plugin (BETA)

 This plugin, supermaven-nvim, lets you use [Supermaven](https://supermaven.com/) in Neovim.
-Please note that supermaven-nvim is still in beta and is expected to have instances of bugs, glitches, and unexpected behavior.
+Please note that supermaven-nvim is still in beta and may have bugs and glitches.
 If you encounter any issues while using supermaven-nvim, consider opening an issue or reaching out to us on [Discord](https://discord.com/invite/QQpqBmQH3w).

 ## Installation

-Using a plugin manager, run the .setup({}) function in your neovim's configuration file.
+Using a plugin manager, run the .setup({}) function in your Neovim configuration file.

 ### Using [lazy.nvim](https://github.com/folke/lazy.nvim)